This super easy Beet Salad with Goat Cheese is served on a bed of baby spinach and arugula with segmented oranges and chopped pistachios.

 This beet salad is really all about just putting ingredients together.
 It almost feels like cheating- how simple this recipe actually is.

-SEGMENT ORANGE
+SEGMENT AN ORANGE

 The most work you’ll do in this recipe is segmenting an orange.
 What that means is to take it apart, without the peels and any of the membrane inside.